 “They are afraid of the consequences.
 While most people think that consequences are bad or negative, they are not.
 There are positive consequences to a situation or decision and negative consequences to others.
 It could be both.

 It’s a combination of feeling both, guilty and scared.
 Guilty for something you can’t remember but the essence is still within you, like some kind of karmic payback.
 Scared of fully living this life based on what this life has given you before.
-You’ll justify not making a decision by saying things like, “I tried that once and it didn’t work out very well, so I’m reluctant to try it again.”
+You’ll justify not making a decision by saying things like, “I “tried” that once and it didn’t work out very well, so I’m reluctant to “try” it again.
+By the way, “trying” is always a weak attempt to achieve anything.
 Whatever consequences you experience to any decision, they are not your fault if you made the best decision you could.
 As long as you keep your ego in check, expecting consequences, can you live your life fully.

 Everything was planned in advance – before you got here.